stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 13 (P2L10) - Clock Radio Exercise.md

 # Lesson 13

 State charts are a precise way of modeling the behavior of complex, reactive systems.
 Errors can lead to safety, security and usability problems.
-In this lesson, we will examine how to model the behavior of a common clock radio.
+In this lesson we will examine how to model the behavior of a common clock radio.

 ## Description